Post-Baccalaureate Teacher Certification

 Content Area Coursework Requirements

-Required coursework varies depending on the program option.
-You may have completed much or all of required prerequisite coursework as part of your previously awarded degree(s).
+The specific required coursework within those credits varies depending on the program option.
+You may have completed much or all of required content area coursework as part of your previously awarded degree(s).

 When you apply to one of the Robert Morris University post-baccalaureate teacher certification programs, a faculty member evaluates submitted official transcripts to determine the number of transfer courses and credits that apply toward satisfaction of the required content coursework.